NickCoooke/FireSmokeAir/README.md

-# SMOKE FIRE AIR: a Wildfire Safety Dashboard
+# SMOKE FIRE AIR: a wildfire wafety dashboard
 This application pulls data from the US EPA's [Air Now API](https://docs.airnowapi.org/) and renders it on an interactive map with [Mapbox](https://docs.mapbox.com/).
 It built on Node.js using yarn as package manager and React.
 ## Run Locally
 1. Download the project from github